OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/clarity.md

 # Prerequisites

 ## User Privileges
-* Create a user in Clarity that is dedicated for OpsHub Integration Manager.
+* Create a user in Clarity that is dedicated for <code class="expression">space.vars.SITENAME</code>.
 The user mustn't perform any other action from Clarity user interface.
 This user is referred as 'Integration User' in this documentation.
 * To synchronize entities to and from any systems to Clarity, Integration User must have the following global access rights:
   * Create
   * View All
   * Edit All

 ## Custom Field Configuration
 * One field must be defined on the entity that is being synchronized.
-This must be set up so that OpsHub Integration Manager can track the synchronization status of each item.
+This must be set up so that <code class="expression">space.vars.SITENAME</code> can track the synchronization status of each item.
 * This field's "API Attribute ID" needs to be set to "**o_ohlastUpdate**".
 Here is the custom field details:

 | **Property Name**                  | **Type** | **Size** |